 Online sessions.
 Focused training to help shorten your learning curve.

-Timesys offers online training that focus on the embedded software development workflow.
+Timesys offers online trainings that focus on the embedded software development workflow.
 These free, online, embedded Linux tracks are designed to help developers — both novices and experts — shorten their learning curve for building embedded Linux-based devices.

 Each Timesys University online track consists of individual, focused sessions that range from 30- to 60-minutes in length.
-Through a series of online sessions, you will learn the basic concepts and best practices unique to embedded Linux development and how you can easily create, manage and maintain your product using Timesys software and products.
+Through a series of online sessions, you will learn the basic concepts and best practices unique to embedded Linux development and how you can easily create, manage, and maintain your product using Timesys software and products.